muye5/MuyeAlbum/image_finger/README.md

 //
 // the pHash is a powerful library for fingerprint extraction of image video and audio except its simple instructions.
 #########################################################################################
+original images are in directory of 'pics' and processed ones are stored in 'comp'

+process detail:

+1.jpg was made old.

+2.jpg was cut partly.

+3.jpg was rotated.